...

 month study of the Caribbean for potential Canadian investors.
 Study reported

-on all leeward islands and covered Political and social conditions, infrastructure
+on all the leeward islands and covered Political and social conditions, infrastructure

 and real estate.
 It was presented to the Board of Directors and resulted